danb0b/danb0b.github.io/content/work-blog/2024-01-04-class-wrapup/index.md

 ### In-class coding

-In many previous classes, I have used time in class to explain code as the students and I write code together.
+In previous classes I have taught, I have used time in class to explain code as the students and I write code together.
 Students ask questions as they follow me, and I help them avoid common coding pitfalls by walking through a working example in detail.
 I often share the code produced during the lecture afterwards.

-I believe this style of lecture worked less well this year than in previous years, though, partially _**because**_ I shared the code.
+I believe this style of lecture worked less well this year than in previous years, partially _**because**_ I shared the code.
 I usually do this because not all students can type or follow and get stuck while most of the class is waiting for the next step.
 This can make some students frustrated and others bored, and kill the flow of the class.
 It has been better in the past to subsequently post the code so I can keep moving.
 But I observed this year that that _**most**_ students stopped coding the examples along with me in class and simply ran the code later.
 This made the lectures infinitely less interesting, meant that I was talking  more, and was more boring for students while also less useful because they were not solving problems, live, with me.

 I found a solution later in the semester that I hope to implement in future iterations.
 I had one student volunteer come up and code in front of the class.
 I stated the "challenge" for the day and they tried to code it up with help from their classmates (and much support from me too.)
 I did **_not_** share this code later (because it wasn't mine to share), but instead had everyone submit their version of the code for homework credit.